SamuelEA25/HackBio-Coding-Internship/Stage_2/Transcriptomics/README.md

 ```
 ## Results Interpretation

-The transcriptomic analysis performed in this study provides insights into the differential gene expression patterns between a diseased cell line and the same cell line treated with compound X. The key findings from the analysis are outlined below:
+The transcriptomic analysis performed in this study provides insights into the differential gene expression patterns between a diseased cell line and the same cell line treated with compound X. Below are the key findings from the RNASeq data analysis:

 ### 1. Volcano Plot Interpretation
 The volcano plot serves as a visual representation of differentially expressed genes, where:

 - **Upregulated Genes (Red Dots):** Genes with a log2 fold change > 1 and p-value < 0.01 indicate significant upregulation in response to compound X. These genes may be involved in pathways activated by the treatment, suggesting a potential therapeutic mechanism.
-- **Downregulated Genes (Blue Dots):** Genes with a log2 fold change < -1 and p-value < 0.01 represent significant downregulation, implying that these genes are suppressed under treatment conditions.
-This suppression could indicate pathways that compound X inhibits, either directly or indirectly.
+- **Downregulated Genes (Blue Dots):** Genes with a log2 fold change < -1 and p-value < 0.01 represent significant downregulation, indicating that these genes are suppressed under treatment conditions.
+This suppression could be indicative of pathways which compound X directly or indirectly inhibits.
-- **Non-significant Genes (Gray Dots):** Genes that do not meet the statistical threshold for significance, suggesting that their expression remains unchanged between treated and untreated conditions.
+- **Non-significant Genes (Gray Dots):** Genes that do not meet the statistical threshold for significance, indicating that their expression remains unchanged between treated and untreated conditions.

 [View Volcano Plot Here](https://github.com/SamuelEA25/HackBio-Coding-Internship/blob/main/Stage_2/Transcriptomics/Output/transcriptomics_volcano_plot.png)

 ### 2. Identification of Differentially Expressed Genes
-- The top **upregulated genes** are likely involved in cellular responses triggered by compound X, including stress response, metabolic reprogramming, or activation of signaling cascades relevant to disease mitigation.
+- The top **upregulated genes** could be involved in cellular responses triggered by compound X, including stress response, metabolic reprogramming, or activation of signaling cascades relevant to disease mitigation.
 - The top **downregulated genes** may be associated with disease-promoting processes that are repressed upon treatment, potentially revealing molecular targets modulated by compound X.

 [View Top 5 Upregulated Genes Here](https://github.com/SamuelEA25/HackBio-Coding-Internship/blob/main/Stage_2/Transcriptomics/Output/top_upregulated_genes.csv)